KarynaMisnik/Linux-notes/README.md

 Microkernels → minimal, modular, secure, slower.
 Hybrid kernels → compromise: extendable, reasonably fast, common in modern OS.
 Exokernels → extremely minimal, flexible, research-oriented.

+## Memory Management

+🧠 What Is Memory Management?

+Memory management is the process by which an operating system (OS) controls and coordinates computer memory, assigning portions called memory blocks to various running programs (processes) to optimize performance.

+The OS ensures:

+Each process has enough memory to execute safely.
+Processes do not interfere with each other’s memory space.
+Memory is used efficiently (no big wasted chunks).
+Data is moved between RAM and disk (when physical memory is limited).

+⚙️ Core Responsibilities of Memory Management

+Tracking memory usage
+OS keeps records of which parts of memory are in use, and by which processes.

+Allocation and deallocation
+When a process starts, the OS allocates memory; when it ends, the OS reclaims it.

+Protection and isolation
+Each process has its own address space, preventing one process from reading or writing another’s memory.

+Virtual memory management
+Enables programs larger than physical RAM to run, by using part of the disk as memory (swap space).

+Sharing and communication
+Sometimes, processes need to share memory for efficiency — the OS allows controlled sharing.

 ## Introduction of Linux